Gardens of Pelham residents surprised with bins of gifts - Shelby County Reporter

 They were filled with a number of things such as towels, cups, portraits, puzzles, face masks, hand sanitizer, mugs, blankets books and more.

 Old Time Pottery runs this program throughout the company to help assist the senior community in each area in some way.
-According to Old Time Pottery’s Manager Brad Ehlman, their location had one of the largest shows of support for any of the stores.
+According to Old Time Pottery’s Manager Jeff Ehlman, their location had one of the largest shows of support for any of the stores.

 “When COVID hit last year, we wanted to do something for our seniors,” Ehlman said.
 “They have really have had it the hardest over the past year.
 They could not get out and see their families, or leave and do things outside.
 The community really came together by donating money at the registers to help fund this program.
 More than half of our customers donated each time they went to check out.
 It was really an overwhelming show of support.”